BrainDynamicsUSYD/BrainPalimpsest/README.md

 # BrainPalimpsest

+_What else than a natural and mighty palimpsest is the human brain?_
+_-- Thomas De Quincey_

+This toolbox provides deconvolution methods for BOLD-fMRI data and yields simultanesouly
+spatiotemporal images of:

+- underlying neural activity,
+- neuroglial drive,
-Toolbox to deconvolve BOLD-fMRI data and simultaneously obtain spatiotemporal images of the neural activity, neuroglial drive, cerebral blood flow (CBF), cerebral blood volume (CBV), deoxygenated hemoglobin (dHb) concentration, and response modes W (wave), L (local-oscillating), and D (local-decaying).
+- cerebral blood flow (CBF),
+- cerebral blood volume (CBV),
+- deoxygenated hemoglobin (dHb) concentration, and,
+- response modes  W (wave), L (local-oscillating), and D (local-decaying).

 Some important aspects before using the toolbox: